SEND Strategy and our plans

 Joint Strategic Needs Assessment

-The SEND Joint Strategic Needs Assessment (JSNA) was completed in May – June 2022.
-It includes a wealth of data about SEN and disability in Somerset’s children and young people.
+The SEND Joint Strategic Needs Assessment (JSNA) was completed in 2025.
+It looks at data about children and young people with SEN and disabilities in Somerset.

 The findings include: